Surprise Confession, Chap. 1

 I almost didn't wait for Dom and String to get out of the helicopter, but I did.
 I quickly walked up to him and kissed him, a deep, longing kiss that, I hoped, showed him how much I'd missed him over the weekend.
 I finally separated us and said, "M mm.
 I missed you, String."

 That night, when String and I went to the cabin, I felt the desires I'd been fighting for the past couple of days returning, even stronger than before.
 Fortunately, while String was working on dinner, I'd slipped out to the dock and grabbed my bag, bringing it back inside and slipping up to the sleeping loft before String even knew I was gone.
 Over dinner, String said, "Y'know, Cait, I have a confession to make.
 I—I really thought you would have gone back to Texas after what happened at the hangar.
 And, I made a decision about what I'd do if you had gone," he said.
 Oh-kay.
-That was a pitch outta left field I definitely wasn't expecting, I said to myself.
+That was a pitch outta left field I definitely wasn't expecting, I thought.
 But I gotta admit, I kinda like it.
 And I have been wonderin' what String woulda done if I had left.

 "What would you have done, String, if I had gone home?"
 I asked, even though I had a feeling I knew the answer.
 I suddenly had a vision of a certain 'black battleship with rotors' flying over Mom's ranch, which would've caused no end of trouble.

 "I know," I interrupted.
 "You weren't gonna bring up the Lady at the hangar.
 I understand, String," I said.
 I know how secret the Lady is, and how String doesn't like talkin' about her in public, so I understood completely.
-But it's nice to know he woulda come after me, if I had gone back to Texas, I said to myself, knowing that the desires I'd been fightin' for the past few days were coming back like a herd of stampeding cattle back on the ranch in Texas.
+But it's nice to know he woulda come after me, if I had gone back to Texas, I thought, knowing that the desires I'd been fightin' for the past few days were coming back like a herd of stampeding cattle back on the ranch in Texas.
 Then, String told me he couldn't imagine his life without me—and I danged near told him to take me right then, but I decided I'd wait—but not for too long, Caity girl—I told myself.
 I simply smiled at him and said, "Well, String, now you won't have to."
 By the look on his face, I got the feelin' String was kicking himself again for ignoring me for as long as he did, and I hoped the look on my face told him that I didn't hold anything against him.
 Then, String took my hand and stood up, pulling me out of the chair I was in, and kissed me.
-As I melted in his embrace, I said to myself, I'm not leavin' here tonight, even as I felt the region between my legs growing warm and wet again.
+As I melted in his embrace, I thought, I'm not leavin' here tonight, even as I felt the region between my legs growing warm and wet again.
 But just about the time I was really getting comfortable in String's arms, he started to pull away from me.
 I quickly wrapped my arms around his shoulders again and pulled him closer to me.
 "No, String.
 Please don't let me go."
 I hoped I didn't sound as corny as I thought I did, but I meant what I'd said—I never want String to let me go—ever.

 I was relieved when I felt String's arms around my waist again, pulling me even closer.
 "Never, Cait," he whispered in my ear.
 "I promise—I'll never let you go."
 I couldn't help myself—I had to kiss him again, even more passionately than the one he'd just given me.

 Later, String unfortunately did let me go—but it was only because he said he was ready to take me back to the hangar so I could go home—but I had already decided I had other plans.
-Boy, I'm glad I brought that bag with me, I said to myself, knowing that I had a couple days' worth of clothes there with me.
-And, here goes nothin', I said to myself.
+Boy, I'm glad I brought that bag with me, I thought, knowing that I had a couple days' worth of clothes there with me.
+And, here goes nothin', I thought.
 "String," I said, "I—I don't want to go."
 His face turned into that adorable deer-in-the-headlights look that he gets when he gets confused.
 I knew words would be inadequate at this point, so I walked over to him, wrapped my arms around him, and kissed him with everything I had, and was relieved when String returned my passion with his own.
 As we pulled each other closer, I felt the passion building between us with every second that we held each other—and then, I felt him against me, which said to me that String wanted me as much as I wanted him—but String finally separated us, and as soon as I felt my breath come back, I said, "String.
 I want to stay here tonight, with you."

 "Cait, are you sure?"
 String asked me.
 I looked at him and hoped he could read the desire in my eyes, but he said, "Cait.
 If this isn't what you want, you tell me.
 You tell me—right now!"
 I had to admit, the forcefulness in his voice, along with the fact that he was hesitating, considering what I'd felt just a moment ago, startled me, but then I remembered that I'd told him about nearly bein' raped by some of Bogan's boys, and his hesitation made perfect sense.
-Knowing String loves me enough to hesitate like this just makes me love him—and want him—all the more, I said to myself.
+Knowing String loves me enough to hesitate like this just makes me love him—and want him—all the more, I thought.

 "String," I said, impatient, "I'm sure.
 We love each other, and this is what I want.
 I want you," I added.
 String nodded, scooped me up in his arms, and went up to the sleeping loft.
 Once we were upstairs, he set me on my feet, but hesitated again.
 "Hawke," I said, switching to his last name to indicate that I was getting annoyed, "there's no red lights in sight here, okay?
 Make love to me, Stringfellow Hawke.
 Right now."
 Finally, String did exactly what I'd asked him to do.